 To accompany Demenstoria the Forget-me-Not chorus have curated a series of events, open to all and created to raise awareness of Dementia in the community.

 21st July – 7pm

-A public preview of the exhibition accompanied by a string quartet.
+Preview of the exhibition accompanied by a performance from the Forget-me-Not Choir.

 Open Forget-me-Not Chorus Session.
 Suitable for people living with dementia and their families this session aims to give you a taste of a typical Forget-me-Not Chorus session.